Disappearance of Logan Schiendelman

-Timeline

 Background

 Logan Drew Schiendelman was born June 27, 1996, and raised in Tumwater, Washington, by his maternal grandmother, Virginia (Ginny) Gebo.
 He was a multiracial (African-American, Caucasian, Saudi Arabian) male.
 His father is a Saudi Arabian native and was not present in Schiendelman's life.
 His mother is biracial, African-American with Louisiana roots, and Caucasian.

 Logan’s mother, Hannah, never had a relationship with Logan’s father and moved to Seattle at the age of 23 to attend art school after his birth.
 When his mother moved, Logan and his older half-sister, Chloe, became legal dependents of his grandmother, Ginny Gebo.
 Logan's father is a Saudi native who conceived Schiendelman with his mother, Hannah, in the Pacific Northwest According to Gebo, Schiendelman's father left the United States before his birth, and the two never had a relationship.

 Schiendelman attended Tumwater High School, where he had been a star defensive back on the school's football team and a model student.
 Schiendelman's mother, Hannah, lived nearby in Olympia throughout most of his life.
 As Schiendelman became a teenager, his grandmother stated that he experienced an "identity crisis" due to being mixed-race; Schiendelman's mother was half-white and half-black, while his father was Saudi, and he had been primarily raised by his white grandmother.

 After graduating high school in 2015, Schiendelman enrolled at Washington State University, approximately 300 mi away in Pullman.
 He completed one year of his studies before deciding to return to Tumwater and dropped out of college.
 After Schiendelman left college, he moved back in with his grandmother Gebo and half-sister Chloe.
 Gebo stated she was aware he had been smoking marijuana at the time, which she worried was causing him to suffer from slight paranoia.
 "He was kind of at a loss with what he was going to do with his life," she recalled.
 In Tumwater, Schiendelman worked several odd jobs, which included at a laundering facility and laboring on his great-aunt's 5 acre farm.